learn-co-curriculum/phase-0-pac-3-arithmetic-lab/README.md

 5.0 / 2.5; //=> 2
 ```

-<iframe height="400px" width="100%" src="https://repl.it/@LizBurton/ConstantLoathsomeToolbox?lite=true&outputonly=1" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://replit.com/@lizbur10/Sandbox?lite=true&outputonly=1" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 At this point, we can fix the first _eight_ failing tests: we can define
 functions `add()`, `subtract()`, `multiply()`, and `divide()` in `index.js`.

-> **Top Tip**: you can also _define and run functions_ in the REPL terminal.
+> **Top Tip**: you can also _define and run functions_ in the REPL console.
 Try
-> writing your `add()` function in the terminal first to see how it works.
+> writing your `add()` function in the console first to see how it works.

 ## Math + Assignment

 Recall that we can increment (`++`) and decrement (`--`) a number if it's
 assigned to a variable.
-Don't forget to follow along in the REPL's terminal.
+Don't forget to follow along in the REPL console.

 ```javascript
 let number = 5;